 Moore's variegated past has definitely molded him into a leader.
 He shares with students the story of how he dropped out of college his first year, then pushed himself to go back and get his degree, eventually finishing his B.S. from Colorado State University-Pueblo in Exercise Health Promotion (with a minor in biology) in 2006, and a 2010 Teacher in Residence certification, also from CSU-Pueblo.
 Having also completed Level One of the International Baccalaureat Training and Level Two of the International Baccalaureat Science Training, Moore has been an integral player in the successful implementation of the IB science training program at his school.

 In addition to academic achievements, Moore is praised for imbuing his students with organizational and real-life skills.
 He regularly plans outdoor education programs to guide desert backpacking trips and teach survival skills to students.
 He also volunteers for such organizations as the Boy Scouts of America, Pueblo West's Parks & Recreation Department and Avondale Elementary School's Science Nights, consistent with his mission to bring out the best in youth and community.

-"Through relationship teaching, you learn about these kids, you learn about their home lives, you learn about their struggles, you..." (read more)
+"Through relationship teaching, you learn about these..." (read more)

 2018 Colorado State University, Pueblo - Masters in Education, Curriculum Development